highchair/artinruins-com/_property/ashburton-fire-station.md

 During 2006 to 2018 or so, owner Maria Bernal was a bit of a pioneer.
 As far as we can tell, this business owner also lived above her ground floor antiques store in a former firehouse.
 Before Snookers took over the neighboring [Damiano Brothers]({% link _property/damiano-brothers.md %}) building, and way before the former [J.L.
 Clark Manufacturing]({% link _property/j-l-clark-manufacturing.md %}) started to be converted into residential spaces.
 She survived as a boutique destination purveyor of mid-century antiques amongst a liquor store, an adult store, some light manufacturing, a gas station, and the post office.

 Not much is known or can be found about the building itself.
 We place its construction at 1936 to 1937.
-It was originally constructed as a fire station housing engines on the first floor and horses on the second.
-Later it was a boiler manufacturer and then an evangelical church.
+If it was originally constructed as a fire station, it would have housed engines and horses on the first floor and firemen on the second.
+Later it was labelled as a boiler manufacturer and then an evangelical church.

 ### Current Events